facebook twitter YouTube Blog

 • Tylenol (acetaminophen).
 Although most commonly connected with Tylenol products, this pain medication is common in many over-the-counter and prescription medications.
 It is linked to many side effects, and has been the subject of a number of product recalls.

 • Actos.
-Actos, is a prescription medicine manufactured by Takeda Pharmacedicals Co, ltd. Actos comes in a pill form that is used by type 2 diabetic in conjunction with their normal sugar control program.
+Actos, is a prescription medicine manufactured by Takeda Pharmacuedicals Co, ltd. Actos comes in a pill form that is used by type 2 diabetic in conjunction with their normal sugar control program.
 It is not recommended for use by Type 1 “juvenile” diabetics or diabetics with ketoacidosis.

 Regardless of whether a drug is the subject of current class action or individual lawsuits, anyone who suffers adverse effects from prescription or over-the-counter medication needs to explore available legal options.
 Georgia dangerous drugs lawyer Kenneth S. Nugent, P.C. has the experience needed to pursue compensation from drug manufacturers whose products cause injury or death.